dwierichs/vqe-tools/README.md

 # vqe-tools
-Collection of projectq-based circuit simulation tools and optimization routines for variational quantum eigensolvers
+Here we collect projectq-based circuit simulation tools and optimization routines for variational quantum eigensolvers, which we used for [our paper](www.arxiv.org/abs/2004.14666) on the natural gradient descent optimizer.

 # Requirements
 The code uses standard python packages and *projectQ*, see requirements.txt for tested versions